-If unwanted Canada Geese are invading the green space of your yard or town, you already know what a nuisance they can be.
-Tri-State Wild Management offers Canada Goose Removal in Ohio, Kentucky, and Indiana.
+If unwanted Canada geese are invading the green space of your yard or town, you already know what a nuisance they can be.
+Tri-State Wildlife Management offers Canada goose removal in Ohio, Kentucky, and Indiana.
 Canada Geese are the leading nuisance bird for lakes, parks, golf courses, businesses and homes in close proximity to water.
 Aside from the overall noise and distraction, unwanted avian guests leave heaps of droppings, feathers and debris, which are unsightly and unsanitary.
 These droppings are often masses of diseases and can pose serious health risks.
-In addition to the mess Canada Geese become very aggressive during mating seasons and are notorious for attacking people when in close proximity to their nest.
+In addition to the mess, Canada Geese become very aggressive during nesting seasons and are notorious for attacking people when in close proximity to their nest.

 If your home, property, or town has become subject to a Canada goose infestation, or simply a nesting pair, don’t delay, call Tri-State Wildlife Management before it gets any worse.
 Tri-State Wildlife Management is a full service bird control specialist and will help rid your property of any pesky, winged intruders.

 Canada Goose Synopsis